cs230-stanford/website-2018-winter/_posts/2018-02-01-train-dev-test-split.md

 ---
-## Theory: how to split into train / train-dev / dev / test
+## Theory: how to choose the train, train-dev, dev and test sets

 TODO: summarize content from the class

 TODO: insist on having same distribution for train / dev / test if possible, or at least dev / test
 - make sure that the code does it correctly
 - bad example: `dev = filenames[:100]`, but the first 100 filenames are all of the same label
+- introduce `train-dev` and when we need it

 ### Objectives